 Commentary.
 The purpose of flood plain zoning is to regulate land use within the flood plain to minimize or prevent the harm caused by flood.
 The current development pattern shows that some subdivisions have been developed recently within the 100 year flood plain.
 This overlay zone is designed to protect the public safety and property rights by restricting intensive residential development in the flood plain (Zones A, A1, A30, AH and AE).
 Construction within designated floodplain should not be started until the applicant has provided an Elevation Certificate to the Building Official.
 By accepting an Elevation Certificate and related information, the Town government is not making any representation that a structure built in a flood plain is safe.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Secondary Family Residences